 Frequently Asked Questions

-By prioritizing continuity, trust, and outcomes, our model supports stronger clinical relationships and better patient care.
-DIN manages scheduling, contracting, and logistics, allowing hospitals and surgeons to stay focused on what matters most: delivering high-quality care.
+By prioritizing continuity, trust, and outcomes, we strengthen clinical relationships and improve patient care.
+DIN manages scheduling, contracting, and logistics so hospitals and surgeons can focus on what matters most: delivering high-quality care where it’s needed most.

 Why DIN, and why now?
-The gap between surgical demand and available surgeons is growing—especially in rural and regional communities.
+The gap between surgical demand and available surgeons is growing.
 At the same time, many surgeons are seeking more flexible, sustainable ways to practice.
 DIN was built to meet both needs.
 By combining cutting-edge technology with a surgeon-first approach, we help hospitals unlock underused O.R. capacity while giving surgeons more control over how and where they work.
 It's a smarter, more scalable fractional staffing solution for a system under strain.

 How does DIN work?
 Whether you’re a hospital, clinic, or surgeon, DIN starts with a secure portal.
 Each user logs in to be matched based on operating room availability, surgical needs, and geographic proximity.
 DIN manages the backend operations to ensure a seamless experience for all parties, while providers maintain patient ownership and clinical oversight.